kontent-ai/sample-app-php/README.md

 ### Developing on Windows

-Have a look at our cool [tutorial](https://github.com/Kentico/kontent-delivery-sdk-php/wiki/Developing-PHP-in-Visual-Studio-Code-for-Dummies) on developing PHP on Windows with Visual Studio Code!
+Have a look at our [tutorial](https://github.com/Kentico/kontent-delivery-sdk-php/wiki/Developing-PHP-in-Visual-Studio-Code-on-Windows) on developing PHP on Windows with Visual Studio Code!

 ### Developing on Linux